-The Zoom Events Pay-Per-Attendee plan—unlike the Zoom Events Unlimited plan—allows hub owners to own multiple hubs, and run an equal number of concurrent live events.
+The Zoom Events Pay-Per-Attendee plan allows hub owners to own multiple hubs, and run an equal number of concurrent live events.
 For example, if a hub owner owns 5 hubs, then that host can run up to 5 concurrent live events.

 Hub owners on the Zoom Events Pay-Per-Attendee plan are required to have a paid Zoom Meetings license, but are not required to have a Zoom Webinars license; hub hosts and co-editors are not required to have either license.

 Each attendant that exceeds the prepaid number of allotted seats will incur an overage fee of $2.50 USD per attendee.
 An event's capacity is restricted to a maximum event capacity of 50,000 registrants/attendees; contact your account executive to request capacities of over 50,000 registrants/attendees.

 Hub owners can concurrently be on Zoom Events Pay-Per-Attendee plan and a Zoom Events Unlimited plan.

 - How events are metered on Zoom Events Pay-Per-Attendee plans